Aliases for HLA-E Gene

 HLA-E (Major Histocompatibility Complex, Class I, E) is a Protein Coding gene.
-Diseases associated with HLA-E include hiv-1.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include receptor binding and peptide antigen binding.
+Diseases associated with HLA-E include behcet's disease.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+GO annotations related to this gene include receptor binding and MHC class I protein binding.
 An important paralog of this gene is MR1.

 UniProtKB/Swiss-Prot for HLA-E Gene

 Preferably binds to a peptide derived from the signal sequence of most HLA-A, -B, -C and -G molecules